SOCI 210: Sociological perspectives

 • Multiple identities at odds within single country

-Québécois in Canada
+Québécois nationalism and Canada

-Assamese in India
+Assamese (Axamiyā) and India

 • Claims of unified identity used to question sovereignty

-Russian annexation of Crimea
+Russian invasion of Ukraine

 North and South Korean jurisdiction